 Revision Select a repository revision to use for the build.
-Note that: You can only select revisions from the default repository.
-The build is not included in plan statistics or telemetry.
-SVN repositories use the revision number • Perforce projects use the changelist number • Git repositories use the changeset number Mercurial repositories use the tag Note for Subversion repositories that make use of externals When running a build with a custom revision on a Subversion repository with externals, Bamboo will choose the latest revision in the external repository.
+Note that: • You can only select revisions from the default repository. • The build is not included in plan statistics or telemetry. • SVN repositories use the revision number • Perforce projects use the changelist number • Git repositories use the changeset number • Mercurial repositories use the tag 10 Note for Subversion repositories that make use of externals When running a build with a custom revision on a Subversion repository with externals, Bamboo will choose the latest revision in the external repository.
 This is because Subversion externals always use the latest version and cannot be fixed at a specific revision.
-Allow Bamboo to log additional information, like logs from various VCS and environment Verbose variables, during your build. mode Build Select Override a variable for another variable to override.
-Variables Stages Select the stages that should be run.
+Verbose mode Allow Bamboo to log additional information, like logs from various VCS and environment variables, during your build.
+Build Variables Select Override a variable for another variable to override.